-ASC 820, "Fair Value Measurements and Disclosures," provides a consistent definition of fair value that focuses on exit price, prioritizes the use of marketbased inputs over entity-specific inputs for measuring fair value and establishes a three-level hierarchy for fair value measurements.
+ASC 820, "Fair Value Measurements and Disclosures," provides a consistent definition of fair value that focuses on exit price, prioritizes the use of market-based inputs over entity-specific inputs for measuring fair value and establishes a three-level hierarchy for fair value measurements.
 On September 28, 2008, the Company adopted the applicable sections of ASC 820 for financial assets and financial liabilities and for nonfinancial assets and nonfinancial liabilities that are remeasured at least annually.
 At that time, the Company elected to defer adoption of ASC 820 for one year for nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis.
-On September 27, 2009, the Company adopted the sections of ASC 820 regarding nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial liabilities that are recognized or disclosed at fair value assets and nonfinancial liabilities basis.
+On September 27, 2009, the Company adopted the sections of ASC 820 regarding nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis.
 The applicable sections of ASC 820 were applied prospectively.
 The adoption of the various sections of ASC 820 on September 28, 2008 did not have a material impact on the Company's consolidated financial statements.